docs-club/Apache-HttpComponents-Doc-Chinese-English-bilingual/HttpClient/HttpClient-Tutorial/6-HTTP-Caching/README.md

 # Chapter 6.
-HTTP Caching（HTTP 缓存）
+HTTP Caching

 ## 6.1.
-General Concepts（一般概念）
+General Concepts

 HttpClient Cache provides an HTTP/1.1-compliant caching layer to be used with HttpClient--the Java equivalent of a browser cache.
 The implementation follows the Chain of Responsibility design pattern, where the caching HttpClient implementation can serve a drop-in replacement for the default non-caching HttpClient implementation; requests that can be satisfied entirely from the cache will not result in actual origin requests.
 Stale cache entries are automatically validated with the origin where possible, using conditional GETs and the If-Modified-Since and/or If-None-Match request headers.